Asian shares slip as Fed signals 'downshift' in economy

 Also Wednesday, shares of cryptocurrency trading platform Coinbase fell 3.2% after the company disclosed it was being investigated by the Securities and Exchange Commission over its plans to offer its cryptocurrency holders a chance to earn interest on their assets if they lend them out.
 The company said the regulator has threatened to take civil enforcement action, and the launch of the lending program has been delayed until at least October.

-In other trading, benchmark U.S. crude oil rose 5 cents to $68.35 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, benchmark U.S. crude oil shed 5 cents to $69.25 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 95 cents on Wednesday, to $69.30 per barrel.

 ————